Another loss, another lesson

-MELBOURNE coach Dean Bailey says his side's agonising four-point loss to the Western Bulldogs on Friday night was another learning opportunity for his inexperienced team.
+Melbourne coach Dean Bailey says his side can take plenty from its narrow loss to the Western Bulldogs on Friday night

 Despite failing to kick a goal until the 13-minute mark of the second quarter, the youthful Demons showed poise beyond their years in the gallant loss.